 NDC and other targets

-BAU projections for the 2020 pledge were taken from the Third National Communication (Republic of Korea, 2012) whilst the BAU for NDC is taken directly from the NDC pledge.
+BAU projections for the 2020 pledge were taken from the Third National Communication (SAR) (Republic of Korea, 2012).
+We convert the BAU to AR4 GWP following the method described above.
 We no longer consider the 2020 pledge when calculating the global temperature rise associated with the aggregated pledges of all countries.
-Both targets were defined in GWPs from SAR and therefore updated to AR4 in our assessment by harmonising given data with data on historical emissions.

 Current policy projections

-We applied a novel method to estimate the COVID-19-related dip in greenhouse gas emissions in 2020 and the deployment through to 2030.
+We apply a novel method to estimate the COVID-19-related dip in greenhouse gas emissions in 2021 and the deployment through to 2030.
 The uncertainty surrounding the severity and length of the pandemic creates a new level of uncertainty for current and future greenhouse gas emissions.

 We first update the current policy projections using most recent projections, usually prepared before the pandemic.
-We then distil the emissions intensity (GHG emissions/GDP) from this pre-pandemic scenario and apply to it most recent GDP projections that take into account the effect of the pandemic.
-To capture a wide range, we used GDP projections by IMF and OECD for 2020 and 2021 (IMF, 2020; OECD, 2020).
-For years after 2020, we use the GDP growth until 2030 that was used as a basis for the original pre-pandemic current policy scenario.
-GDP projections from the South Korean government and the Bank of Korea were not used in the calculations because they only provide 2020 projections and no 2021 projections; their 2020 projections are a little higher than the IMF and OECD projections (-0.2% to +0.1%, compared to -2.5% to -1.2%).
+We then distil the emissions intensity (GHG emissions/GDP) from this pre-pandemic scenario and apply to it most recent GDP projections that take in to account the effect of the pandemic.
+To capture a range, we use GDP projections from the IMF 2021-2026 and OECD for 2021 (OECD, 2020; IMF, 2021a, 2021b).
+After the last year in each projection, we use the GDP growth until 2030 that was used as a basis for the original pre-pandemic current policy scenario.

 The CAT uses Global Warming Potential (GWP) values from the IPCC's Fourth Assessment Report (AR4) for all its figures and time series.
 Assessments completed prior to December 2018 (COP24) used GWP values from the Second Assessment Report (SAR).